Luc Deveraux: Universal Soldier II: Brothers in Arms (1998)

-Sometime after the events of the original film, the budget for the Universal Soldier program has been slashed by the government, but a CIA director known as Mentor, orders the gang of mercenaries to take control of the new line of UniSols, to use them to smuggle diamonds to the highest foreign buyer.
-Meanwhile, Luc Deveraux and Veronica Roberts are hiding in his parents' farm.
+Set sometime after the events of the original film, the budget for the Universal Soldier program has been slashed by the government, but a CIA director known as Mentor, orders the gang of mercenaries to take control of the new line of UniSols, to use them to smuggle diamonds to the highest foreign buyer.
+Meanwhile, Luc Deveraux and Veronica Roberts hide in his parents' farm.
 The UniSol controllers then activate a homing beacon embedded inside Luc's body that makes him return to the UniSol base in Chicago where his memory is reprogrammed.
-Veronica follows and while sneaking into the UniSol lab to rescue Luc, she discovers that his older brother Eric, a deceased soldier from Vietnam, has also been resurrected.
+Veronica follows and while sneaking into the UniSol lab to rescue Luc, she discovers that his older brother Eric, a deceased soldier from Vietnam, is resurrected.
 When Luc is back to normal, he confronts other UniSols and his brother.

 Universal Soldier III: Unfinished Business (1998)

-Soon after confrontation with UniSols, Luc and Veronica continue their attempts to expose the UniSol unit.
+Set soon after confrontation with UniSols, Luc and Veronica continue their attempts to expose the UniSol unit.
 After a hostage situation mistakenly leaves Veronica a fugitive, the two escape the city and go into hiding.
 Meanwhile, CIA director Mentor and Dr. Walker are in the process of creating a powerful UniSol clone of Luc's brother, Eric, to assassinate him and Veronica.
 Luc goes into confrontation with UniSol's clone and Mentor to shut down their operations.

 Brothers in Arms and Unfinished Business were later ignored by the fourth film, The Return.